 The following steps are required to set up CMDB synchronization:

 Synchronization can be configured to run in a continuous mode, meaning that as soon as BMC Atrium Discovery completes its scan of a device, the data corresponding to it is queued for synchronization with the CMDB.
 Alternatively, synchronization can be launched manually for one or more devices from within the browsing interface.

 Typically, synchronization can occur at any time.
 However, synchronization can place a substantial load on the CMDB, so it might be necessary to prevent synchronization from occurring at times the CMDB will be used heavily.
 This can be achieved by configuring Configuring CMDB Sync blackout windows.

 By default, all details about all devices are synchronized to the CMDB.
-In some situations.
-Usually CMDB administrators tend to import the data required to address users' needs.
-Filtering enables you to synchronize a subset of the BMC Discovery data.
+In some situations, it might be useful to only synchronize a subset of the data.
 After each of the first three synchronization stages, the data can be filtered to affect the data that finally reaches the CMDB.
-See CMDB sync performance notes and Filtering nodes and CI types for CMDB Sync for more information.